wombleton/gitlaw-nz/acts/E/Extradition Act 1999.md

 *   (1) If the court is satisfied that the person is eligible for surrender, the court must---

-    *   (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with [section 52][73] of this Act or [section 184T(3)][194] of the Summary Proceedings Act 1957 pending the surrender of the person to the extradition country or the person's discharge according to law; and
+    *   (a) issue a warrant for the detention of the person in a prison or other place authorised in accordance with [section 52][73] of this Act or [section 169][225] of the Criminal Procedure Act 2011 pending the surrender of the person to the extradition country or the person's discharge according to law; and

     *   (b) inform the person that,---